(Updated Guide) Sinusitis VA Rating and Disability Compensation

 FAQs

-The VA rates sinusitis under Diagnostic Codes 6510-6514, with ratings of 0%, 10%, 30%, and 50%, based on the severity and frequency of episodes.
+The VA rates sinusitis under Diagnostic Codes 6510-6514, with ratings of 0%, 10%, 30%, and 50%, based on the frequency, severity of symptoms, impact on daily functioning, and need for prolonged antibiotic treatment or surgery.

 Does the VA require an examination to evaluate chronic sinusitis?